 Boeing in India

-Boeing in India has around 500 employees and more than 3,500 people work on dedicated Boeing supply–chain jobs with its 30 suppliers across manufacturing, engineering and IT sectors.
-The company continues to increase its footprint as tier-1 and tier-2 suppliers and sourcing activities continue to grow rapidly.
+Boeing in India has 2,200 employees, and more than 7,000 people who work on dedicated supply chain jobs with Indian suppliers across manufacturing, engineering and IT sectors.
+Boeing continues to increase its footprint as supply chain, sourcing, engineering and hiring activities continue to grow.

 Boeing is committed to offering efficient commercial airplanes and services that deliver superior design and passenger comfort to meet emerging customer needs in India.

-On January 1, 2009, the government of India ordered eight advanced, anti-submarine and anti-surface warfare aircraft, P-8I.
+On January 1, 2009, the government of India ordered eight P-8I advanced antisubmarine and antisurface warfare aircraft.
 The P-8I is an India-unique variant of the U.S. Navy’s P-8A Poseidon, which was developed from the Boeing 737-800.
-All eight P-8I’s have been delivered to the Indian Navy.
+All eight P-8Is have been delivered to the Indian Navy.
 The P-8I fleet has fulfilled a range of missions for the Navy, which has ordered an additional four P-8I aircraft.
 Deliveries will begin in 2020.

-In September 2015, the India Ministry of Defence finalized its order with Boeing for production, training and support of Apache and Chinook helicopters that will greatly enhance India’s capabilities across a range of military and humanitarian missions.
+In September 2015, the India Ministry of Defence finalized its order with Boeing for production, training and support of Apache and Chinook helicopters, which will greatly enhance India’s capabilities across a range of military and humanitarian missions.
 India will receive 22 AH-64E Apache attack helicopters and 15 CH-47F Chinook heavy-lift helicopters.
 Deliveries are scheduled to begin in 2019.
 In August 2017, India approved the purchase of an additional six Apaches for the Indian Army.

-Since 1997, Boeing has worked with India’s premier software development companies—including HCL, Infosys, Wipro and Tata Consultancy Services (TCS)—on several projects related to systems re-engineering and development, web enabling, e-business applications and long-term maintenance.
-Beyond direct work placement, Boeing collaborates with Indian industrial suppliers on lean manufacturing techniques, on program management and supplier management best practices, and in specialized trainings as part of its drive to bring the best of Boeing to India.
+Boeing also collaborates with Indian industrial suppliers on Lean manufacturing techniques, on program management and supplier management best practices, and in specialized trainings as part of its drive to bring the best of Boeing to India.

 Boeing’s existing industrial partners are raising the bar to deliver world-class quality, cost-efficiency and productivity as they become an important part of the company’s worldwide supply chain for some of the most advanced aircraft in the world.

-Boeing has a long tradition of aerospace leadership and innovation and since 1995 has a research and development (R&D) presence in India, when collaborative research in aerodynamics was established with the National Aerospace Laboratories (NAL) in Bangalore.
+Boeing’s research and development (R&D) presence in India was established in 1995 when collaborative research in aerodynamics began at the National Aerospace Laboratories (NAL) in Bangalore.
 This has developed into a series of projects in aerodynamics and advanced analysis methods at NAL, Indian Institute of Science (IISc) and Indian Institute of Technology (IIT) Kanpur.

-In 2009, Boeing further expanded its R&D footprint in India by establishing the Boeing R&T India Center, an Indian counterpart of Boeing’s research and technology organization in the United States.
-The India facility conducts research in areas such as flight sciences, materials and processes, and structures and software with Indian research partners in academia, research laboratories and industry to address future technical challenges in aerospace.
+In 2009, Boeing further expanded its R&D footprint in India by establishing the Boeing Research & Technology India center, an Indian counterpart of Boeing’s Research and Technology organization in the United States.
+The India facility conducts research in areas such as flight sciences, materials and processes, and structures and software with Indian research partners in academia, research laboratories and industry.

-In collaboration with IIT Bombay and Department of Science and Technology (DST), Boeing conceptualized the National Centre for Aerospace Innovation and Research (NCAIR) in 2009 to support world-class research and manufacturing development in aerospace with the objective of applying this capability to the aerospace industry in India.
+In collaboration with IIT Bombay and the Department of Science and Technology, Boeing conceptualized the National Centre for Aerospace Innovation and Research (NCAIR) in 2009 to support world-class research and manufacturing development in aerospace, with the objective of applying this capability to the aerospace industry in India.

-Boeing invests in an externship program with IITs and other top engineering colleges every year to select 12 students to work with our industry partner, Cyient, introducing students to world-class aerospace engineering projects and related best practices, thus resulting in high-tech career paths for talented students.
+Boeing invests in an externship program with IITs and top engineering colleges every year to select students to work with our industry partner Cyient.
+The program introduces students to world-class aerospace engineering projects and related best practices, thus resulting in high-tech career paths for talented students.

 As an aerospace leader, Boeing plays a role in inspiring the next generation of engineering talent in India.
 Boeing launched a national aeromodeling competition for engineering universities across India in 2013.
-This annual competition is now organized in the form of four zonal events with a grand finale culminating in Delhi.
+This annual competition is now organized in the form of four zonal events, with a grand finale culminating in Delhi.
 During the events, Boeing provides training to students and helps them design, build and fly their airplanes, encouraging them to take to aerospace careers.
 More than 1,200 participants from 250 educational institutions across India participated in the competition in 2018.

-Boeing is also deeply committed to protecting the global ecosystem.
+Boeing is deeply committed to protecting the global ecosystem.
 A technology leader, the company actively supports the production of environmentally progressive products and services.
-Boeing is also working with its suppliers and customers around the world to address 21st-century environmental concerns.
+Boeing is also working with its suppliers and customers around the world to address 21st century environmental concerns.